 If successful pain management is possible with lower doses - always decrease the period and the dose of the opioid.

 Use co-analgesia in all kinds of pain intensity.

 Always trust your own clinical judgment - the response to opioids might be utterly different in individual patients.

-Look up more details on the WHO cancer pain ladder system page. 🌎
+Look up more details on the WHO. 🌎

 How to use the MME calculator?